 If you need to limit contact with them or keep them quarantined in small areas of the house just to keep yours, or someone else’s, allergies at bay, then you might not be able to give them the loving environment or attention they need and deserve.

 Not everyone has this luxury, as allergies can develop long after a cat has been welcomed into your family.
-This can mean making the heart-wrenching decision to rehome your cat due to cat dander.
+This can mean making the heart-wrenching decision to rehome your cat due to a cat dander allergy.
 Hopefully, these tips can help to prevent this.

-Are you allergic to your cat?
+Are you allergic to your cat but determined to make it work anyway?
 Share your tips and tricks on how to get rid of cat dander in the comments.